Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 K-3 Spouse Visas

 Pursuant to this nonimmigrant visa classification, spouses of U.S. citizens are granted “K-3” visa and the unmarried children (under age 21) are granted a “K-4” visa.
-In order to qualify for the “K-3” visa, the U.S. citizen spouse must first file a visa petition (Form I-130) for the alien spouse and then file a K-3 Petition, (Form 129F), after receiving the I-130 receipt notice from the U.S. Citizenship and Immigration Service, (USCIS).
+In order to qualify for the “K-3” visa, the U.S. citizen spouse must first file a visa petition (Form I-130) for the alien spouse and then file a K-3 Petition (Form 129F), after receiving the I-130 receipt notice from the USCIS.
 The USCIS must approve the K-3 Petition before the spouse and children become eligible to apply for a “K” visa from the Consulate abroad.
 To be eligible for a “K-4” visa, a child applicant does not need to have a separate Form I-130 or Form I-129F.
 “The K-4” applicant must be the unmarried child (under 21 years of age) of the “K-3” visa applicant.

 Back to top...

-The best visa for a U.S. Citizen considering marriage to a foreigner is the K-1 fiancee visa.
-The K-1 visa allows your fiancée to come to the USA for up to 90 days during which time he or she must get married or return to the home country.
+The K-1 visa allows a fiancé(e) enter the USA for up to 90 days during which time he or she must get married to the U.S. citizen petitioner or return to the home country.

-A fiancee visa is a temporary visa that permits a fiancée to travel to the USA.
-After traveling to the USA and getting married, the fiancee can apply for her green card.
-If approved, the alien spouse will receive a conditional residency card good for two years.
-The alien spouse gets a two year “conditional” residency card, (instead of the 10 year permanent resident card), if the marriage occurred within two year of the green card interview date.
-Generally, when dealing with a fiancée visa cases, the marriage occurs within two years of the green card interview date.
+A fiancé(e) visa is a temporary visa that permits a fiancé(e) to travel to the USA.
+After traveling to the USA and getting married, the fiancé(e) can apply for his or her permanent resident card.
+If approved, the alien spouse will receive a conditional permanent residence card valid for two years.

 Back to top...